-- Lastly, swim gently near the reefs and observe and admire from a distance.
+- Lastly, swim gently near the reefs and observe and admire the different marine species from a distance.
 Do not touch the reefs or any aquatic life, especially the sea turtles.

-Snorkeling is a great way to observe and enjoy the miraculous creation of nature that coral reefs are.
-They are beautiful, vibrant, and harbor a plethora of aquatic plant and animal life.
-Snorkeling near the reefs should be done with great care to not destroy them and keep yourself safe.
+Snorkeling is a great way to observe and enjoy the miraculous creation of nature that coral reefs are – especially elkhorn coral barrier reefs.
+The colorful coral sunken beneath the water is beautiful, vibrant, and harbor a plethora of aquatic plant and animal life, colorful tropical fish and so on.
+Snorkeling near the flourishing coral reef should be done with great care to not destroy them or other diverse marine life such as a sea turtles’ nest, and keep yourself safe.
 All safety precautions must be met to minimize the chances of accidents and to live the experience to the fullest.